 Our pedagogical employees are of course present during the out-of-school care.
 However, should a calamity break out, a (pedagogical) back-up has been arranged, who can arrive quickly on site.
-See the safety and health guide for further information.
+See the safety and health guide for further information, available on www.sportstuif.nl.